Frequently Asked Questions

 The competition is still underway and although 2020-2021 has provided some of the most challenging times ever experienced by businesses the conclusion to the running competitions will happen after the lifting of lockdown restrictions.

-We are still accepting new nominations and visiting businesses who are re-opening.
+We are still accepting new nominations and mystery shopping businesses who are re-opening.
 Voting never closed and is still open in all areas.
 Businesses nominated during lockdown can still enter the competition.

 How did my business get nominated ?

 To get into a competition for the current year we firstly check to see if you’ve been nominated in the last 12 months.
 This will normally happen because someone has entered your business name into the voting pages of our website under whichever area your business is located in.
-It is also possible for people without the internet (there are still some) to telephone us, email us, post a letter, or talk to one of our area representatives in person.
 When the competition is announced for another year many people re-nominate exactly as they did before.

 Each annual competition generates legacy votes.
 The public don’t stop voting.
 In the excitement that your business has been involved in the competition or indeed has won your category the public will vote again, sometimes after last years competition, which will nominate you for the next years business awards.
 We call these legacy votes.
 You will receive notification but you don’t have to enter again if you don’t want to.
 In fact many businesses try to guess if they can win a second or third time.
 In reality only two businesses in Scotland have ever won three times.
 Many more have won a second time.
 No one has won a category four times.

 Since August 2020 it is now necessary for a business to register with the competition following their nomination by completing registration details and paying a registration fee.
 In the past open registration caused half hearted entries and a lot of running about for our awards staff around businesses who had no intention of competing despite sharing voting details on their social media etc. We are confident this new stage will stop this happening and add more value to our awards process.
-The cost of mystery shopping, business visits and point of sale materials is met by the registration fee and ensures the business is fully aware it has entered a business competition.
+The cost of point of sale, mystery shopping and any necessary business visits is met by the registration fee and ensures the business is fully aware it has entered a business competition.

 Am I in business ?